 Questions and answers about forestry

-The requirement that there must be at least 110 cm between the hanging loop and the teeth is old and applied until 1994 in the then Swedish standard.
+The requirement that there must be at least 110 centimeter between the hanging loop and the teeth is old and applied until 1994 in the then Swedish standard.
 Brush cutters manufactured after 1994 have been manufactured according to the European Machinery Directive.
-In this, the safety distance is calculated in a different way than before, and it means that the distance from the hanging loop to the blade may, in some cases, be less than 110 cm.
+In this, the safety distance is calculated in a different way than before, and it means that the distance from the hanging loop to the blade may, in some cases, be less than 110 centimeter.

 The current standard is designated SS-EN ISO 11806-1:2011.